brooklabteam/SC2-genome-curation/README.md

 ---

 4. Take the output file "seq_check_manual.csv" and manually check the Ns and ambiguities in [Geneious](geneious.com) by:
-a.
-Make a sub-folder for each genome in Geneious.
+- Make a sub-folder for each genome in Geneious.
-b.
-Add the reference sequence (MN908947.3.fa) to each subfolder, then add the "aligned_reads.bam" file.
+- Add the reference sequence (MN908947.3.fa) to each subfolder, then add the "aligned_reads.bam" file.
 The reads should map to the reference.
-c.
-If you wish, you can also add the corresponding .bed file, but I often find it is easier to just scroll through the .tsv file.
+- If you wish, you can also add the corresponding .bed file, but I often find it is easier to just scroll through the .tsv file.
-d.
-Copy the newly formed .tsv file into a new file with the name "SEQNAME_all_manual.tsv" (so same filename as before but with an appendix).
+- Copy the newly formed .tsv file into a new file with the name "SEQNAME_all_manual.tsv" (so same filename as before but with an appendix).
-e.
-Within that .tsv, add a column to the right of "cns" that duplicates "cns" but has the header "cns_manual".
+- Within that .tsv, add a column to the right of "cns" that duplicates "cns" but has the header "cns_manual".
-f.
-Then scroll down the "flagN" and "flagAmbiguous" columns for any values of 1 and examine these genome positions in Genious.
+- Then scroll down the "flagN" and "flagAmbiguous" columns for any values of 1 and examine these genome positions in Genious.
 If the nucleotide is marked as "N", you can manually resolve it by changing the basepair in the "cns_manual" column to an accurate identity.
 As a rule, we will only accept manual edits that are uncontested (i.e. 100% agreement at that site) down to 3 reads per site.
 If the site is an ambiguity, you can resolve this manually in the same way: for ambiguities, there are no hard rules about number of reads, but you should only resolve the ambiguity if you are 100% confident that the selected conclusion is erroneous.
 In the event of an insertion, add a row in the .tsv file and type "insertion" in the "position" column such that the basepairs mapping to the reference genome still maintain the reference genome's official position number.
-g.
-Continue this process until you have examined ALL the Ns and Ambiguities in the genome, then save the "SEQNAME_all_manual.tsv" file.
+- Continue this process until you have examined ALL the Ns and Ambiguities in the genome, then save the "SEQNAME_all_manual.tsv" file.

 ---